 20063 Cabrillo Hwy S., San Gregorio, CA 94019

 Phone Number: (650) 726-8819

 San Gregorio State Beach is a stunning beach in a valley about 10 miles south of Half Moon Bay and a short drive from Silicon Valley in the South Bay Area.
 The scenery is unbeatable.
-From exquisite cliffs to driftwoods, there’s a pleasant sight at every turn on this beach.
+From exquisite cliffs to driftwood, there’s a pleasant sight at every turn on this beach.
 You’ll also spot a bundle of colorful birds year-round in this oceanfront destination.
-It’s perfect for anyone looking for a scenic and nice beaches.
+It’s perfect for anyone looking for scenic and nice beaches.

 The beach has a big parking lot and a popular picnic area on the bluff above the beach.
 San Gregorio Creek flows down to the beach and pools before creating an exit route through the sand.
 At times this lagoon will fill most of the cove.
 For more information, please visit their website.

 Beach Dr., Rio Del Mar, CA 95003